Photo Shows Mature Plant

-A member of the laurel family, the spice bush is a deciduous shrub, native to the woodlands, bottomlands, valleys, and stream edges of the midwestern and eastern United States.
+A member of the laurel family, the spice bush, Lindera benzoin, is a deciduous shrub, native to the woodlands, bottomlands, valleys, and stream edges of the midwestern and eastern United States.
 In early spring, aromatic, yellow-green flowers adorn its multiple stems, which has given the spicebush the nickname, "forsythia of the wilds."
 These tiny blooms attract many species of butterflies.
 The flowers of the female plants beget fragrant fruits, ripening from July through early October to a glossy red.
 A wide variety of birds feast on these berries, which taste like allspice and are high in fat.
 Its light green leaves turn a deep golden-yellow in the fall.

 The spicebush serves as a larval host to the caterpillars of the spicebush swallowtail butterfly, the Promethea silkmoth, and the eastern tiger swallowtail, which feed on the leaves.